conceptadev/rockets/packages/nestjs-report/README.md

 ### Step 5: Create the Controller

-Create a controller to handle HTTP requests related to the dashboard reports.
+Create a controller to handle HTTP requests related to the user reports.
 This controller will use the `ReportService` to create and fetch reports.

 ```typescript